mikejsavage/hirveserv/README.md

 Upgrading
 ---------

+On the 25th Dec 2015, hirveserv transitioned into a more traditional/proper filesystem layout, with the binary in `$PATH`, the config in `/etc`, and the data/modules in `/var`.
+Everything inside the data directory should be moved to `/var/lib/hirveserv` (or whatever you set `dataDir` to), and so should the modules directory.
+For example, your filesystem might contain `/var/lib/hirveserv/board` and `/var/lib/hirveserv/modules`.

 If you are running a version of hirveserv released before 29th Oct 2015 and `data/board.tct` exists, you will need to run `tokyo-to-json.lua` to update the bulletin board to use the new format before loading the new